Top 9 gamification examples that show user engagement is the solution to app growth

 #2 Emirates NBD gets users moving with financial incentives

 A unique mix of finance and fitness, the Dubai-based Emirates NBD app challenges users to walk 12,000 steps a day.
-Every day that users hit that target, they receive 2% interest on their bank account!
-How’s that for a reward!
+Everyday users hit that target they receive 2% interest on their bank account!
+How’s that for a reward?

-This one gamification feature gave the bank €208,000 in earned media, drove up app engagement, and saved users a cool €4 million.
+This one gamification feature gave the bank €208,000 in earned media, drove up user engagement, and saved users a cool €4 million.

 gamifed app fintech user engagement

-#3 How Nike Run Club drives app engagement & retention with rewards
+#3 How Nike Run Club drives user engagement & retention with rewards

-Nike’s fitness app recently introduced partnerships with other mHealth apps such as Headspace and ClassPass, and even Apple Music.
+Nike’s fitness app recently introduced partnerships with other health apps such as Headspace, ClassPass, and even Apple Music.
 But not every user gets the benefit.
-Instead, only users that meet their running goals are rewarded with perks such as free music from Apple or free gym sessions on ClassPass.
+Instead, only users who meet their running goals are rewarded with perks such as free music from Apple or free gym sessions on ClassPass.

 Behavioral science justifies this strategy – research shows that missing out is just as motivating as winning.
 Indeed, the added incentive to hit user targets drove user engagement, increased user retention by 21%, and made Nike Run Club the #1 running app worldwide!